axismaps/axis-jekyll/_guide/map-interaction.md

 Besides being brief, a floating tooltip ought to show the most essential information.
 What's the first thing a user will want to know about something on the map?
 Show that so that they don't have to work hard for it.
 If there's a lot more beyond that, a hybrid approach works well.
 Show a few details on hover in a tooltip, then click for more information in a fixed panel.

 ![]({{site.baseurl}}/guide/images/napa_hover.jpg)
-*Hovering on a point shows basic information like name and address.*
+<span class="caption">Hovering on a point shows basic information like name and address.</span>

 ![]({{site.baseurl}}/guide/images/napa_click.jpg)
-*Clicking the point opens more details in the side panel.*
+<span class="caption">Clicking the point opens more details in the side panel.</span>

 **Mobile is a different beast.**